-Earned revenue is not a standard IFRS measurement.
+Earned revenue is a non-standard IFRS measurement.
 The Company's explanation of how it measures earned revenue is noted previously.
-Earned revenue effectively measures that portion of total revenue available to pay for the Company's employees, fixed and operating costs, and to earn a profit.
-The Company believes that earned revenue is an effective measurement of how it's performing.
+Earned revenue effectively measures that portion of total revenue available to cover the Company's labour expenses and compensation for employees, fixed and operating costs, and to earn a profit and is considered to be an effective measurement of performance.

-For 2022, earned revenue increased by 27.5%, or \$6,737, to \$31,223, or 57.9% of sales, compared to earned revenue of \$24,486, or 62.5% of sales, in 2021.
+For 2023, earned revenue increased by 2.9%, or \$918, to \$32,141, or 68.7% of sales, compared to earned revenue of \$31,223, or 57.9% of sales, in 2022.